rotoxl/react-native-admob/README.md

 # GDPR
-## Android: NOT TESTED
+## NOT TESTED ## Android & iOS
-I've added a few code to modify the request to send npa bits under certain circumstances
+I've added a few code to modify the request and allow to send npa bits under certain circumstances

 ```jsx
 import {